Common Settings

 Here we show the initial options that define the application followed by commands.
 All the top settings are required except help_template, it’s value may be one of compact, long, short or default.
 When not set it will equal default.
 Experiment with these options to see which help format suits your app best (requires version 0.0.9).

-Since version 0.0.6 you can emit a banner before invoking the commands in an exec, use this to show a warning or extra information to users before running a command.
+You can emit a banner before invoking the commands in an exec, use this to show a warning or extra information to users before running a command.
 Perhaps to warn them that a config override is in use like here:

 - name: say